List of lakes of Maine

 The qualifications for this list of Maine lakes is that the lake is located partially or entirely in Maine, named, and has a surface area of more than 10 acre.
 This makes it legally a great pond unless it is dammed, smaller than 10 acre prior to damming, smaller than 30 acre afterwards, and entirely bounded by land owned by a single landowner.
 There are at least 2,677 lakes or ponds in Maine with no name (not including 2 whose name begins "Unnamed"), 222 of which would be on this list if named.
 There are also at least 1,022 named lakes too small to make this list.

+Largest lakes of Maine

+The twenty largest lakes in Maine by surface area, without regard to county, are listed below.
+Several are impoundments or chains of connected basins treated as a single water body in the source data.
+Lakes that lie in more than one county, or that cross a state or international boundary, have every jurisdiction listed; elsewhere in this article each lake appears only once, under the single county assigned to it by the primary reference.